-In my opinion, the best hair clippers for beginners are the Wahl Elite Pro High Performance Haircut Kit.
+In my opinion, the best hair clippers for beginners or home use, are the Wahl Elite Pro High Performance Haircut Kit.

 You should definitely invest in a good pair of hair scissors.

-Good quality hair scissors are a ‘must’ and is an investment you shouldn’t scrimp on.
+Good quality hair scissors are a ‘must’ and are an investment you shouldn’t scrimp on.

 They’ll make the whole process easier and give a far more professional finish.

 These Equinox Professional Shears are the number one hair cutting scissors on Amazon right now, with over 25,000 positive reviews!